The Flight That Disappeared: Plot

 Trans-Coast Airways Flight 60 leaves Los Angeles on a flight to Washington, D.C.
 Three scientists on board the transcontinental flight have been summoned to a classified meeting at the Pentagon, concerning the "beta bomb", a new bomb design and the rocket to deliver it.
 Mid-flight, the Douglas DC-6 airliner mysteriously begins to climb, to over 10 miles high.
-Back at the airline headquarters, Operations Manager Hank Norton (John Bryant) tries to keep in contact with the flight, but is sure that nothing can be done to save the passengers and crew.
+Back at the airline headquarters, Operations Manager George Manson tries to keep in contact with the flight, but is sure that nothing can be done to save the passengers and crew.

 The engines stop, and passengers pass out due to lack of oxygen.
-Crazed passenger Walter Cooper (Harvey Stephens) who has tried to convince others that using the secret bomb is essential, jumps from the aircraft.
-Three scientists, Dr. Carl Morris (Dayton Lummis), Tom Endicott (Craig Hill) and Marcia Paxton (Paula Raymond) find themselves in a limbo state, watches stopped and no heartbeats.
+Crazed passenger Walter Cooper, who has tried to convince others that using the secret bomb is essential, jumps from the aircraft.
+Three scientists, Dr. Carl Morris, Tom Endicott, and Marcia Paxton, find themselves in a limbo state, watches stopped and no heartbeats.

-Meeting the Examiner (Gregory Morton), the trio of scientists leave the aircraft for judgement from those of the future.
+Meeting the Examiner, the trio of scientists leave the aircraft for judgement from those of the future.
 They find themselves in a moment between time, which explains the stopped watches and lack of heartbeats.
-They are shown, in brief, a future where their bomb has been used and having destroyed the atmosphere, has killed off all life on the planet.
-They are judged guilty and sentenced to live in the moment with no time for the rest of eternity, where the future and past meet.
+They are shown a future where their bomb has been used and destroyed the atmosphere, and thus all life on the planet.
+They are judged guilty and sentenced to live in the timeless moment, where the future and past meet, for the rest of eternity.

-After the Sage (Addison Richards) objects that the scientists from the past cannot be judged by a future society, they are returned to the present on this technicality.
-The passengers have no memory of any of the actions on board before passing out, with the exception of Endicott, the rocket engineer and Dr. Morris.
+After the Sage objects that the scientists from the past cannot be judged by a future society, they are returned to the present on this technicality.
+The passengers have no memory of any of the actions on board before passing out, with the exception of Endicott the rocket engineer and Dr. Morris.
 Marcia Paxton only thinks that the event was a dream.
-Walter Cooper reappears, and the flight crew do not seem to have any recall of the emergency that took place on the flight.
+Walter Cooper reappears, and the flight crew do not seem to have any recollection of the emergency that took place on the flight.

-When Captain Hank Norton (John Bryant) calls for landing instructions, the airline office is perplexed.
+When Captain Hank Norton calls for landing instructions, the airline office is perplexed.
 When their airliner lands at Washington, the passengers and crew discover that they are 24 hours late, thus proving Endicott's fantastic story of the trial and judgement.
 Dr. Morris, the nuclear bomb designer, disposes of his notebook containing the formulas and designs for the bomb.